michalkaptur/cmake_format/cmake_format/doc/README.rst

     # parenthesis on it's own line
     dangle_parens = False

+    # If a statement is wrapped to more than one line, align arguments after
+    # an open parenthesis
+    align_after_open_paren = True

     # What character to use for bulleted lists
     bullet_char = u'*'